Frequently Asked Questions

 If I want to meet privately with one of my instructors for extra help, with he or she be available to me?

 Our faculty will do its best to meet individually with students who have particular questions about coursework.
-In addition, we provide weekly workshops in counterpoint and harmony for students who wish to work between classes on their coursework with a junior faculty member.
+In addition, we provide weekly workshops in counterpoint and harmony for students who wish to work between classes on their coursework with our faculty.

 May I schedule additional private lessons with the faculty?

 Yes, if such lessons do not conflict with your other classes and commitments.
-Students are responsible for any additional fees to be negotiated directly with the faculty member.
+Students are responsible for any additional fees, payable directly to the administration.

 If I don’t like my room, can I change it?

 Normally, the dorms where we book our student rooms are usually filled to capacity during the month of July, making it difficult to change rooms.

 Is there housekeeping in my dorm room?

 Yes, rooms are cleaned weekly.
 The rooms are clean and comfortable.
 Clean sheets and towels are provided.